 A 2019 report from PwC estimates that spending on mobile video advertising in 2023 will be three times greater than non-video mobile advertising by 2023.
 The same report also predicts that online advertising will rise from $123.1 billion in 2019 to $160.8 billion by 2023.
 By comparison, only $70.6 billion was spent on traditional TV advertising in 2019.

-Best Practices For Video Marketing
+Best Practices for Video in eCommerce Marketing

-How strong are customer testimonials in marketing?
+Just how strong are customer testimonials in marketing?

 Almost 70 percent of consumers will trust an online recommendation from someone they've never even met.